hdclark/DICOMautomaton/README.md

 [Continuous integration](https://travis-ci.com/hdclark/DICOMautomaton) is used to build Docker images for all commits using `Travis-CI`.
 Build artifacts may be available [here](https://travis-ci.com/hdclark/DICOMautomaton), but are unofficial.
-Docker containers can be built using Arch Linux or Debian bases; Arch Linux provides the latest upstream features, whereas Debian will provide greater portability since an older glibc is used.
+Docker containers can be built using Arch Linux, Debian, or Void Linux bases; Arch Linux and Void Linux provide the latest upstream packages, whereas Debian provides greater portability since an older `glibc` is used.
+Arch Linux builds use `glibc`, Void Linux builds use `musl`.

 # Portable Binaries